ylansegal/blog/src/_drafts/deployments-with-schema-migrations.md

 # Closing Thoughts

 In this post I discussed some of the issues with deploying code with migrations.
 First we discussed how to reason about which "side" of the code swap we want to run our migrations.
 We limited our example to purely additive migrations.
 I did not discuss other types of migrations (e.g. removing a table, renaming a column) in this post.
-I intend to cover them in the future.

 Then we discussed how our deployment strategy matters in how we code our system.
 A down-time deployment is the easiest to reason about.
 A Heroku-style deployment improves on that, while still maintaining simple code semantics.
 True non-downtime deployments cause inescapable complexity.
 We saw a few ways to deal with it.